UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 We can perform simple linear regression in Python using `scikit-learn` in a very similar manner to how we performed KNN regression.
-To do this, instead of creating a `KNeighborsRegressor` model specification, we use a `LinearRegression` model specification;
+To do this, instead of creating a `KNeighborsRegressor` model object, we use a `LinearRegression` model object;
 and as usual, we first have to import it from `sklearn`.
 Another difference is that we do not need to choose $K$ in the context of linear regression, and so we do not need to perform cross-validation.